-I know of a women who has gotten pregnant to keep a guy.
-I know of a man who forbid his girlfriend from socialising with her friends or to even leave the house.
-I know of a women who forbid her partner from seeing his friends.
+I know of a women who has gotten pregnant to keep a guy; a man who forbid his girlfriend from socialising with her friends or to even leave the house; a women who forbid her partner from seeing his friends.
 I myself was once in a relationship where the guy would flirt with women right in front of me and eventually cheated on me with my friend.
 It happens to the best of us.

 I know of relationships where one overpowers, dominates and controls the other; where emotional manipulation is a constant source of tension and frustration and the people involved become shells of the people they once were.

 Yet, they stay.
-They stay because they don’t want to be alone.
-They stay because they don’t think they can find someone else to love.
-They stay because they believe they are in love.
-They believe that the other person loves them and that they will change, despite proving every day, that is not the case.
+They stay because they don’t want to be alone; because they don’t think they can find someone else to love; because they believe they are in love; they believe that the other person loves them and that they will change, despite proving every day, that is not the case.

 I know no relationship is perfect.
 As we’ve established, mine included.
 But at a minimum, there is a certain level of honesty, respect and trust that you should expect from your relationship.
 If you don’t have that, then you need to have the courage to do something about it.

-When you’re upset or miserable on a daily basis, or more often then you are happy.
-When what they say contradicts how they act.
-When you have to second guess their motives.
-When they lie about where they are or what they’re doing.
-When you’re relationship looks like it could have been a contender for Jerry Springer.
+When you’re upset or miserable on a daily basis, or more often then you are happy; if what they say contradicts how they act; when you have to second guess their motives; when they lie about where they are or what they’re doing; or when you’re relationship looks like it could have been a contender for Jerry Springer.
 Then girl, you need to leave.

 What You Lose